 Compare by Investment Level

 This guide covers the current Pimax lineup for sim racing – the Crystal Super family, the Crystal Light, and the Dream Air.
-I’ll walk through what makes each headset different, who they’re actually for, and where the real value sits.
-If you want the full picture on VR options including Meta, HP, and others, check our VR headsets buyer’s guide.
+I’ve broken down what each headset actually does differently and who it’s best suited for, with pricing so you can see where the money goes.
+For the broader VR landscape including Meta and HP, see our VR headsets buyer’s guide.
 And if you already own a Pimax Crystal, don’t miss our Pimax Crystal settings guide sorted by GPU.

 Discount Code: Use code simracingcockpit at pimax.com checkout for 3% OFF all Pimax gear.